coreos/docs/os/generate-self-signed-certificates.md

 * **client certificate** is used to authenticate client by server.
 For example `etcdctl`, `etcd proxy`, `fleetctl` or `docker` clients.
 * **server certificate** is used by server and verified by client for server identity.
 For example `docker` server or `kube-apiserver`.
-* **client-server certificate** is used by etcd cluster members as they communicate with each other in both ways.
+* **peer certificate** is used by etcd cluster members as they communicate with each other in both ways.

 ### Configure CA options